Himanshuyadav1/CRUD/readMe.txt

 8. Create controllers and routes for CRUD.
 9. Create student model for create and retreive data.
 10. Manually put some data into DB and retreiving them in index.
-11. Creating data in DB through form.
+11. Create data in DB through form.
+12. Add functionality for edit button.